peterclijsters1/tiqr-app-core-ios/README.md

 }
 ```

-for push notification support add
+for push notification support add the following to your AppDelegate:

 ```
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {